 In environments where basic services are disrupted and livelihoods destroyed, children are often malnourished and at risk of death by preventable or curable diseases.
 The hardships of life in armed conflicts often force children to leave school.
 Many never return, even when conflict ends.
 Children who have experienced conflict must find ways to cope with their memories of distressing experiences which may well have long-term repercussions and affect their whole lives

-As a child-focused agency committed to reaching the world’s most vulnerable children, World Vision asked itself two questions: Where in the world is the worst place for children to grow up What should World Vision do in these places to impact children more beneficially?
+As a child-focused agency committed to reaching the world’s most vulnerable children, World Vision asked itself two questions: Where in the world is the worst place for children to grow up? and what should World Vision do in these places to impact children more beneficially?

 These questions were difficult to answer when global humanitarian funding for children affected by conflict remained limited, and especially when donor fatigue grew due to the continuation of protracted crises that had no end in sight.

-World Vision is becoming more intentional about working in conflict-affected areas where the most vulnerable children and their communities are, ensuring that the organisation’s programmes improve the lives and well-being of children in conflict and fragile contexts.
+World Vision's new global strategy, Our Promise 2030 commits us to working in conflict-affected areas where the most vulnerable children and their communities are, ensuring that the organisation’s programmes improve the lives and well-being of children in conflict and fragile contexts.

 In practical terms, this means that children and their communities will be helped to become more resilient in contexts of conflict through: